AslanSN/exercices-array-4geeksacademy/README.md

 ```
 **Why?**

-To reinforce the output of the
+To reinforce the output of the main exercise and to be sure that they work in all scenarios. 😺

 ### Instructions